amitsaha/amitsaha.github.io/content/git-only-stage-partial-changes.md

 ```

 For each hunk, git will ask you if you want to stage it or not.
-If you want to, press, 'y', else 'n'.
+If you want to, press, 'y', else 'n':
 ..
 ```
 @@ -185,7 +196,7 @@ else